abuxton/presentations/cote/outro/Whatif.md

 * Watch the user created videos.
 * Experiment with your left hand?
 * Try use what some one else did before.
-* See how far you get using it the way we recomend.
+* See how far you get using it the way we recommend.
 * Don't be afraid to try doing it another way.

 ~~~SECTION:notes~~~